-1) Restricted access to the 2nd floor stairwells by means of a secured door.
+1) Restricted access to the premises by means of a door entry system to each block.

-- 2) There are no CCTV provisions at the block. - 3) The perimeter of the premises is well illuminated with borrowed lighting form streetlights. - 4) An external light has been installed above the stairwell entrance doors.
+- 2) There are no CCTV provisions at the block. - 3) The perimeter of the premises is well illuminated with a combination of external lights borrowed lighting form streetlights.